nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Advance an applicant’s status**

+Precondition: Status of Applicant to advance is not `ACCEPTED` or `REJECTED`.

 **MSS**

-1. User requests to list applicants
+1. User requests to list applicants.
-2. HMHero shows a list of applicants
+2. HMHero shows a list of applicants.
-3. User enters the command to advance the status of a specific applicant in the list
+3. User enters the command to advance the status of a specific applicant in the list.
 4. HMHero advances the applicant’s status.

     Use case ends.